BiancaMass/Automated_PCA_MDIBL/README.md

 ## 1. Input files
 - Estimated counts matrix.
-  - Text file, tab separated.
+  - Text file, tab ("\t") separated.
   - Gene IDs are in rows, samples are in columns
-  - First column is gene_id
+  - First column contains the row names (gene_ids)
-  - Column names 2:N are the sample names
+  - First row contains the column headers (gene_id and then sample names)

 Example: